gazebosim/gz-sim/tutorials/joint_controller.md

 Example usage:

-For this let's use this previously discussed SDF file.
+For this let's use the previously discussed SDF file.

 1) adding the JointPositionController plugin to SDF.